 Why am I saving the best for last?
 Alūksne was the place we both liked best during our time in Latvia, a lakeside town that almost felt like the end of the line, after driving for hours on a bumpy highway.

-We’ll be covering Alūksne more in detail in an upcoming post.
+If you are planning to visit this town, check our Alūksne post.
 Meanwhile, if you want to know about autumn colours, we can recommend three places – the New Manor Park, with yellow leaves everywhere turning paths golden, the Observation Tower for a view over the lakes and forests surrounding Alūksne, and a cruise on the lake, to view everything from another perspective.

 Where to Stay – Jaunsetas Guesthouse